Did you know there are many different types of mortgages? We list 16 of the most common mortgage options, along with the pros and cons of each.

 Fixed Rate Mortgage

-Fixed rate mortgages are the most popular option because set interest rates mean predictable monthly payments.
+Fixed rate mortgages are the most popular option.
+A set interest rates mean predictable monthly payments.
+These payments are spread over the length of a term, which ranges from 15 to 30 years, typically.
 Currently, shorter loan terms are becoming more popular.
-USA Today reported in 2011 that 34 percent of refinancers shortened from a 30-year to a 20-year or 15-year loan.
+Back in 2011, USA Today noted that 34 percent of refinancers shortened from a 30-year to a 20-year or 15-year loan.

 - 15-Year Mortgage: You’d think that payments for a 15-year mortgage would be twice as high as payments for a 30-year.
 But because 15-year mortgages generally have lower interest rates, this isn’t the case.
 That’s one reason these shorter-term mortgages are becoming more popular.